waldsterbenn/ai-investment-frontend/README.md

 # Start webapp first time

+## Node

+We use modern Node env.
+Use the init_node.ps1 scripts.
+This is required every time the system has been restarted.

+## Vue

 This repo is already configured with a Vue.js app, so you should be able to just run vue app on localhost:

 ```